 However, paying historical VAT remains the most sensible course of action for any business with longevity and reputation in mind.
 It is at this point where SARS’ Voluntary Disclosure Programme (VDP) comes in, affording the opportunity to any taxpayers with unpaid taxes, including income tax, pay as you earn (PAYE) and most importantly VAT.

-The blinding spotlight In the tax realm, two topics continue to dominate the media spotlight; namely SARS’ systemic delay of VAT refunds and the Nugent Commission’s airing of SARS’ dirty laundry.
+In the tax realm, two topics continue to dominate the media spotlight; namely SARS’ systemic delay of VAT refunds and the Nugent Commission’s airing of SARS’ dirty laundry.
 It is perhaps not difficult to understand why tax morality in South Africa is at an all-time low, and why businesses continue to underpay on their VAT liabilities to SARS.

 To add insult to injury, the Tax Ombud earlier this month announced a fresh investigation into claims that SARS is not playing fair in how they handle taxpayer’s disputes.
 Undoubtedly, this will add to the already slippery and sharply steep slope that is taxpayer morality.